saipriyameduri/fitness-buddy-ibm-langflow/README.md

 4. Set endpoint to your region
 5. Run in LangFlow Playground

+## Sample Input and Output
+- Input1
+- I want to lose weight.
+- Output1
+- Suggests cardio routine and weekly workout schedule.
+- Input2
+- I am a begginer and want to gain muscle.
+- Output2
+- Begginer strength training plan and protein recomendations.

+## Result
+- The system successfully generates personalized fitness recommendations based on user goals using IBM Granite and LangFlow.

 ## Flow Architecture
 Chat Input → Prompt Template → IBM watsonx.ai → Chat Output
                     ↑
             Message History (Memory)

+## Future Enhancements
+- Add BMI and calorie calculator for personalized fitness tracking.
+- Provide meal and nutrition plans based on user goals.
+- Implement daily progress tracking and fitness reports.
+- Integrate with fitness wearables such as smartwatches.

+## Conclusion
+-Fitness Buddy demonstrates the use of Agentic AI through IBM Granite and LangFlow to provide personalized fitness guidance.
+The project showcases how AI can assist users in achieving healthier lifestyles through intelligent recommendations.